Common Objects Out of Context (COOCo): Investigating Multimodal Context and Semantic Scene Violations in Referential Communication: In-depth analysis of LLaVA-OneVision

-\paragraph{Targets attract attention even under moderate noise conditions.} Figure~\ref{fig:attn} compares mean attention‐to‐target ratio $\bar{r}_l$ heatmaps for correct versus incorrect model responses across the three noise levels (0.0, 0.5, 1.0) and three perturbation conditions (All Input, Context only, Target only).
-The analysis shows that moderate noise on the target (e.g., noise level 0.5 in the All Input and Target Only conditions) tends to increase attention to the target in correct responses particularly in the middle layers (7-14), suggesting that the model compensates for partial degradation by focusing more on the target.
+\paragraph{Targets attract attention even under moderate noise conditions.} Figure~\ref{fig:attn} compares mean attention‐to‐target ratio $\bar{r}_l$ heatmaps for correct versus incorrect model responses across the three noise levels (0.0, 0.5, 1.0) and three noise conditions ({\em all, context, target}).
+The analysis shows that moderate noise on the target (e.g., noise level 0.5 in the {\em all} and {\em target} noise conditions) tends to increase attention to the target in correct responses, particularly in the middle layers (7-14), suggesting that the model compensates for partial degradation by focusing more on the target.
 However, when the noise becomes too severe, attention to the target declines, likely because the target information becomes less recoverable.
-In contrast, under the Context Only condition, higher noise levels consistently lead to increased attention on the target, indicating a reallocation of focus away from the noisy context toward the unaltered target.
+In contrast, under the {\em context} noise condition, higher noise levels consistently lead to increased attention on the target, indicating a reallocation of focus away from the noisy context toward the unaltered target.
+These attention patterns appear consistently in both COOCo and VISIONS.
+Once again we note a subtle difference between the two datasets: in the {\em all} noise condition, there is virtually no attention to the target region in the VISIONS samples.
+One possible reason, already alluded to above, is that inpainting in COOCo creates subtle cues that facilitate attention to the target region.
+However, in the COOCo original (non-inpainted) images we do observe some attention to the target, albeit much less so than in other conditions.
+These observations suggest that artefacts due to inpainting may facilitate attention to the target under {\em all} noise, but they are not the sole determining factor.

-\paragraph{Higher attention to the target is linked to correct responses under noisy conditions.} Figure~\ref{fig:attn_delta} visualises the change in mean attention-to-target ratio $\Delta \bar{r}_l$ between correct and incorrect responses, across all experimental conditions.
-The heatmaps are predominantly green, indicating that when the model correctly recognizes the object, it tends to allocate more attention to the target token compared to when it misclassifies the object.
-This effect becomes more pronounced under higher noise conditions, particularly in the middle layers of the transformer (7-14).
-However, this observation is affected by both noise and target-scene relatedness: when a medium ($0.5$) level of noise is applied to the target or the whole image, correct object categorisation is marked by notably higher attention to the target, compared to incorrect cases.
+Finally, we also see that when the model generates a correct response, there is higher attention to the target region, also under noisy conditions.
+Visualisations are in Appendix~\ref{app:results} (Fig.~\ref{fig:attn_delta_combined}).